Keeping your PC virus-free

 Not only are they annoying, they tend to appear when least expected.
 If I wanted to find out about something in particular I would click on the advertisement.
 I hate the fact that pop-ups are forced on us.

 Disable pop-ups by installing the latest Mozilla Firefox or Google and active AdBlock.

-Never, ever, ever allow a download onto your system unless you are absolutely, postively, one hundred percent sure that it is safe.
-And by safe I mean that you know the site you are dowloading from is genuine and secure.
+Never, ever, ever allow a download onto your system unless you are absolutely, positively, one hundred percent sure that it is safe.
+And by safe I mean that you know the site you are downloading from is genuine and secure.
 If in any doubt - don't.

 There are some pretty warped people out there, people who think it's fun to forward junk mail and viruses.
 On many email programmes there is a facility to view the email before you actually open it.
 So if you are unsure if it's junk or not, at least you can check beforehand.

 While your server or ISP provider will remove most spam, you will still receive 'innocent-looking' spam that manages to get through.

 Never open an attachment from an unknown source.
 They saying is that "curiosity killed the cat" and the same applies to your PC.
 You can easily have a PC meltdown simply by opening an unknown attachment.